 - No students are allowed to go on study abroad while on academic probation. - Incomplete Grades: Default grades will be manually calculated into the student's semester GPA when considering study abroad eligibility.
-A student whose default grades result in a term or cumulative GPA of less than 2.0 will be considered ineligible to participate in study abroad the following semester. - Students must be in their junior year to participate in study abroad.
-Students who are not in their junior year must petition in order to become eligible for studying abroad during a year other than junior.

-- Students are required to have completed the 202-level or above in the target language before leaving on their semester abroad. - Students are free to study more than one language at SUA as long as they complete the 202-level or above in the target language of their study abroad destination before they begin another language. - Language courses required for eligibility in the study abroad program may not be taken on a Pass/No Pass basis. - Study abroad target language courses at the 100/ 200-level must be taken on a graded basis.jj - Students placed and starting at the 300-level must take their first courses on a graded basis.
-Students must be officially enrolled in the semester prior to a semester of study abroad. - Students are required to take the Language Proficiency Tests (STAMP Test) administered by the LCP, once before and once after Study Abroad. - Students are required to attend orientations organized by the Office of Study Abroad and International Internships (SAII Office) and to submit all required documents to the SAII Office before leaving for study abroad.
+A student whose default grades result in a term or cumulative GPA of less than 2.0 will be considered ineligible to participate in study abroad the following semester. - Students must be in their junior year to participate in study abroad. - Students are required to have completed the 202-level or above in the target language before leaving for their semester abroad. - Students are free to study more than one language at SUA as long as they complete the 202-level or above in the target language of their study abroad destination before they begin another language. - Language courses required for eligibility in the study abroad program may not be taken on a Pass/No Pass basis. - Study abroad target language courses at the 100/200 level must be taken on a graded basis. - Students placed and starting at the 300-level must take their first courses on a graded basis. - Students are required to take the Language Proficiency Tests (STAMP Test) administered by the LCP, both before and after Study Abroad. - Students must be officially enrolled in the semester prior to a semester of study abroad. - Students are required to attend orientations organized by the Office of Study Abroad and International Internships (SAII Office) and submit all required documents to the SAII Office before studying abroad.